-Threat Property Violated Threat Definition S Spoofing identify Authentication Pretending to be something or someone other than yourself Т Tampering with data Integrity Modifying something on disk, network, memory, or elsewhere R Repudiation Non-repudiation Claiming that you didn't do something or were not responsible; can be honest or false I Information disclosure Confidentiality Providing information to someone not authorized to access it 1 D Denial of service Availability Exhausting resources needed to provide service E Elevation of privilege Authorization Allowing someone to do something they are not authorized to do
+Threat Property Violated Threat Definition S Spoofing identify Authentication Pretending to be something or someone other than yourself T Tampering with data Integrity Modifying something on disk, network, memory, or elsewhere R Repudiation Non-repudiation Claiming that you didn't do something or were not responsible; can be honest or false I Information disclosure Confidentiality Providing information to someone not authorized to access it D Denial of service Availability Exhausting resources needed to provide service E Elevation of privilege Authorization Allowing someone to do something they are not authorized to do

-- A systematic approach to identifying threats & attacker actions - For each component, enumerate & identify potential threats - e.g., Admission Server & DoS: Applicant may flood it with requests - Tool available (Microsoft Threat Modeling Tool) - Limitations: - May end up with a long list of threats, not all of them relevant - False sense of security: STRIDE does not imply completeness!
+- A systematic approach to identifying threats & attacker actions - Limitations: - May end up with a long list of threats, not all of them critical - Think cost vs. benefit trade-offs: Implementing mitigations add to development cost and complexity - Focus on most critical threats - False sense of security: STRIDE does not imply completeness!